 People are an essential element in any change process.
-Instigating and implementing a paradigm shift in education is reliant upon having the right talent capable of navigating and delivering the necessary change.
+Initiating and implementing a paradigm shift in education is reliant upon having the right talent that is capable of steering and delivering change.

-A global challenge exists in that educators have almost universally been trained to operate as solo practitioners, capable of individually managing a group of students.
-A paradigm shift that moves the delivery of learning from a ‘group control’ mindset to one of ‘learner empowerment’ requires talented people who are highly agile, adaptive and able to understand the elements of a paradigm shift.
-Any strategy that looks to develop the necessary talent to support change needs to facilitate a process well-described by Alvin Toffler – the need to ‘learn, unlearn and relearn.’
+A global challenge exists because educators have almost universally been trained and conditioned to operate as solo practitioners, capable of individually managing groups of students.
+Added to this complexity is the actions of young people, who under traditional learning systems, become reliant on their teacher as a fountain of knowledge.
+A paradigm shift that positions the delivery of learning from a ‘group control’ mindset to one of ‘learner empowerment’, requires talented people who are highly agile, adaptive and above all understand the elements of a paradigm shift.
+Any strategy to develop the necessary talent to support change needs to facilitate a process well-described by Alvin Toffler – the need to ‘learn, unlearn and relearn.’

 There is a range of associated mindset and practical shifts required to support change.
 Schools are traditionally noted for using repeated meetings as a means to inform and communicate.
-An effective talent development strategy would seek to minimise meetings and maximise professional development.
-This would be even better if the professional development could be provided using a wide range of methodologies and learning experiences – in itself widening the potential repertoire of the learning guides.
+An effective talent development strategy would seek to minimise meetings and maximise active professional development.
+This would be even better if the professional development delivered provided a wide range of methodologies and learning experiences – in itself widening the potential repertoire of the learning guides.